aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/custom-platform-settings.md

         tcam_profile: <str>

         # List of additional TCAM profile names that must be defined under `tcam_profiles`.
-        # These profiles are always configured in EOS but are not selected as the EOS system profile.
+        # These profiles are always configured in EOS.
         additional_tcam_profiles:
           - <str>
         lag_hardware_only: <bool>